Elections Nova Scotia Frequently Asked Questions (FAQ)

 When was the last general election in Nova Scotia?
 How many have there been?

-Nova Scotia has had 40 general elections.
-The most recent was on May 30, 2017.
+Nova Scotia has had 41 provincial general elections.
+The most recent was on August 17, 2021.

 Can politicians advertise when no election has been called?

 Yes.
 The Elections Act does not prohibit advertising outside an election period.
-However, all forms of advertising are subject to the rule that every advertisement relating to an election that promotes or opposes any candidate or recognized party shall bear the words "authorized by the official agent for [name of candidate or recognized party]" and must indicate on whose behalf the advertisement was published.
+However all forms of advertising during the writ period are subject to the rule that every advertisement relating to an election that promotes or opposes any candidate or recognized party shall bear the works "authorized by the official agent for [name of candidate or recognized party]" and must indicate on whose behalf the advertisement was published.

 Are there any rules governing the political activities of federal public service employees?